-Interregnum is an annual event in which the entire College participates in a common inquiry of some theme of abiding philosophical importance and public salience.
+Interregnum is an annual event of The King's College NYC in which the entire College participates in a common inquiry of some theme of abiding philosophical importance and public salience.
 Classes are suspended for three days, one day in the fall semester and two days in the spring semester.
 Outside lecturers are invited to speak at an all-College assembly.
 Students organize debates, speeches, performing arts events, and panel discussions of the theme at hand.
 Recent Interregnum themes include Compassion, Order & Chaos, and Progress.
 More information can be found in Course Descriptions.
-Interregnum participation is Pass/Fail and a graduation requirement.
+Interregnum participation is Pass/Fail and a graduation requirement for Bachelor's Degree-seeking The King's College NYC students.